 Art journaling is a fun, informal way to process emotions, relieve stress, and make you happier—all without needing tons of supplies or practice in order to do so!

 3. Art journaling is good for your brain.

 We’re all looking for ways to keep our brains sharp as we age—and creating art is one of the ways we can keep our minds in tip-top shape.

 A study found that retirees who attended regular hands-on art classes had improvement within the brain’s “default mode network, which is associated with cognitive processes such as introspection, self-monitoring, and memory.”

 Whether you’re retired or not, your brain will benefit from engaging in active creation through art journaling rather than passive consumption like social media scrolling or watching too much television.

 4. Art journaling is a fun and fulfilling way to record memories.

-I recently had the pleasure of leading an art retreat in Venice, Italy.
+I recently had the pleasure of leading an art retreat in Venice, Italy (before the pandemic!).
 As a way of documenting our experiences in a creative, personal way, I taught retreat attendees how to keep an art journal throughout the retreat.